erwanp/pytexit/docs/userguide.rst

 pytexit
 =======

-Convert a Python expression in a LaTeX formula
+Convert a Python expression to a LaTeX formula

 Install
 -------